cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 The operator can be installed through a Kubernetes manifest via `kubectl apply`, to be used in a traditional Kubernetes installation in public and private cloud environments.
-Additionally, a Helm Chart for the operator is also available.
+Additionally, CloudNativePG supports installation via a Helm Chart or OLM bundle from OperatorHub.io.

 ### Convention over configuration